Bachelor of Business and Commerce (Tourism and Events Management)

 With your major in Tourism you’ll gain the expertise to work in the tourism industry anywhere in the world with specialist knowledge in sustainable tourism and cultural tourism.
 Pair that with Events Management, and you will have the skills and expertise to manage festivals and events for the tourism industry.

 As a graduate, your career opportunities will include ecotourism project manager, tourism researcher, tourism marketing manager, events coordinator, ecotourism guide, cultural tourism liaison officer, recreation officer, regional tourism coordinator or owner/manager of a tourism product or facility.

-Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Logistics and Supply Chains, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business and Tourism Management.
+Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business and Tourism Management.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.